ckeditor/ckeditor5/docs/features/ui-language.md

 ### CDN

-To use different language than default one, you need to load the editor together with the preferred language:
+To use different language than default one (English), you need to load the editor together with the preferred language:

 ```html
 <script src="https://cdn.ckeditor.com/ckeditor5/[version.number]/[distribution]/ckeditor.js"></script>